AztecProtocol/engineering-designs/docs/custom-slashing/dd.md

 In practice, however, there are only mechanisms built to create and vote for payloads to slash all validators in an epoch if the epoch is never proven, namely an out-of-protocol `SlashFactory` contract, and corresponding logic on the node to utilize it.

-We want to expand this `SlashFactory` to allow nodes to programmatically create and vote for payloads to slash specific validators for specific amounts for specific "verifiable offences".
+We want to expand this `SlashFactory` to allow nodes to programmatically create and vote for payloads to slash specific validators for specific amounts for specific "verifiable offenses".

 Specifically, we will automatically slash in the following cases: